andrysds/colly-example/README.md

-I use this code to check my dropshipping stocks to partner.
+I use this code to check my dropshipping stocks & prices to partner.